BioinformaticsSTU/TGStools/README.md

 ```
 where the subcommand can be one of these:

-- **geneDisplay**    : create a macroscopic image showing transcripts of queried gene
+- **geneDisplay**    : create a macroscopic image showing transcripts of queried gene.
-- **staDist**    : Distances distribution of transcript-start-site (TSS ) in each full-length transcript to the closest epigenetic marks and CAGE tags
+- **staDist**    : distances distribution of transcript-start-site (TSS ) in each full-length transcript to the closest epigenetic marks and CAGE tags.
-- **INCP**    : an integration classification tool of CNCI and PLEK for identify coding or non-coding transcripts (fasta file and gtf file).
+- **INCP**    : an integration classification tool of CNCI and PLEK for identifying coding or non-coding transcripts (fasta file and gtf file).
-- **extract_lncRNA_gtf**       : A tool that extract lncRNA information of GTF format based on the tanscript ID of the candidate lncRNA.
+- **extract_lncRNA_gtf**       : extract lncRNA information of GTF format based on the tanscript ID of the candidate lncRNA.
-- **tiss_specific**       : A tool that extract cancer-specific lncRNA information of GTF format.
+- **tiss_specific**       : extract tissue-specific lncRNA information of GTF format.
 - **staAS**        : calculate the proportion of each alternative splicing event in different samples and create graphs.
 - **calScoreD**     : calculate score_D(its formula can be seen below) of each gene.
-- **GOenrich**     : select top genes and do GO enrichment analysis.
+- **GOenrich**     : select top ranked genes and conduct GO enrichment analysis.

 ----------------------------
 ## geneDisplay
 ----------------------------

 By providing GTF files, gene id and optionally trans_quant files(quantity of transcripts) to get the macroscopic image which display the isoforms of queried gene.
-Users could provide multiple annotation data such as known transcripts, epigenetic marks and CAGE tags in the same folder.
+Users could provide multiple annotation data(bed format) such as known transcripts, epigenetic marks and CAGE tags in the same folder.
 These auxiliary annotations will be used to evaluate the isoforms detected from long reads sequencing.

-We have upload histone bed files in OneDrive.
-Uploaded data contains 3 types of histone form 15 tissues.
-You can download data from [here](https://stumail-my.sharepoint.cn/:f:/g/personal/d_z_chen_stu_edu_cn/Enfeh4BW0vFJhi7cCsFaTUEBWimU5c5BH0ndF5SSw2TyLw?e=TLflsU)
+For your convenience, we have upload epigenetic marks data in OneDrive.
+Uploaded data contains 3 types of histone marks from 15 tissues.
+You can download data [here](https://stumail-my.sharepoint.cn/:f:/g/personal/d_z_chen_stu_edu_cn/Enfeh4BW0vFJhi7cCsFaTUEBWimU5c5BH0ndF5SSw2TyLw?e=TLflsU).

 ### Input files